FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_precompiled.md

 ## How to use the FISCO BCOS precompiled contract interface

-The steps for a smart contract to invoke a precompiled contract are similar to those for invoking a normal contract, as follows.
+The steps for a smart contract to invoke a precompiled contract are similar to those for invoking a normal contract, as follows

-- Introducing an interface declaration: Introducing a contract file for a precompiled contract, or declaring an interface in the same smart contract file；
+- Introduction of interface declarations: Introduction of pre-compiled contract contract files, or declaration of interfaces in the same smart contract file；
-- Specify the contract address: According to the address table of the precompiled contract, the corresponding address can be used when initializing the object.；
+- Specify the contract address: According to the address table of the precompiled contract, use the corresponding address when initializing the object；
-- Call the object interface: After initializing the object, use the object to call the method interface.；
+-Call the object interface: After initializing the object, use the object to call the method interface；

 The following uses the Table contract as an example to call the Table interface: